patrickcleeve2/patrickcleeve2.github.io/docs/odometry/odometry.md

 |:--:|
 |*GPS Frame*|

-An example of this transformation can be found here: https://github.com/bsb808/geonav_transform
+An example of this transformation can be found here: [GeoNav Transform Package](https://github.com/bsb808/geonav_transform)

 Although GPS is a very complicated system, it is quite easy to work with if we only want to get position data.
 However, there are significant limitations to using GPS for odometry.
 In general, the data has an accuracy of around 2m, which is suitable for catching an Uber or navigating, but not for positioning a car on the road.
 This accuracy only decays further if the signal is blocked by buildings or trees, or can be completely lost in a tunnel.